MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 4: Use YAML over classic Continuous Integration (CI).**

-    In this demo you will learn and understand how to use YAML over classic GUI CI pipeline, and how YAML can improve the felxibility you have over your pipelines.
+    In this demo you will learn and understand how to use YAML over classic GUI CI pipeline, and how YAML can improve the flexibility you have over your pipelines.

     Also, you will learn how to write a .yml file and attach it to the repo.